viamrobotics/micro-rdk/micro-rdk-installer/README.md

 2. Follow Step 1 under the instructions for Linux (regardless of your operating system) to download the Viam app config for your robot
 3. Run: `./micro-rdk-installer write-flash --app-config=<file path to the viam.json file downloaded in previous step>`
     1. To see the micro-RDK server logs through the serial connection, add `--monitor`
+    2. If the program cannot auto-detect the serial port to which your ESP32 is connected, you may be prompted to select the correct one among a list

+## Common Problems

 ### Linux Port Permissions